rivasbolinga/massage-caroline/README.md

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->

-**Caroline Aime Healing** is a website as part of a freelance job which objetive is to create a user-friendly massage website that provides clients with a relaxing and rejuvenating experience through professional massage services.
-Created by pair, it provided us with experience in designing and developing a massage website, coupled with our skills in web design and development, search engine optimization, and communication, make me an excellent candidate for creating a successful massage website.
+Caroline Aime Healing is a website created as part of a freelance project with the objective of providing clients with a user-friendly platform for professional massage services that promote relaxation and rejuvenation.
+As a team, we gained valuable experience in designing and developing a massage website, utilizing our expertise in web design and development, search engine optimization, and communication to create an exceptional online experience for clients.
+Through our attention to detail and passion for creating a visually appealing and easy-to-navigate website, we have successfully created a platform that provides clients with detailed information about our massage services, pricing, and availability.
+Our online booking system enables clients to schedule and manage appointments with ease, while our customer review section allows for valuable feedback and continual improvement.
+  In summary, Caroline Aime Healing is the ideal website for clients seeking a professional and relaxing massage experience.
+With our expertise in web design and development, search engine optimization, and communication, we have created a platform that is both visually appealing and user-friendly, providing clients with a rejuvenating and stress-free experience.

 </div>